Harrier Sports Editor Matt North reports:

 At first, Devereux was unsure if managing Hashtag was the right choice having, not too long ago, stepped down from East Thurrock to take a break from football.
 “We had a conversation and he told me their plans with Hashtag and I kept an eye on what Spencer was doing with his progress and his own career.

 “My son would keep me informed on what they were up to” said Devereux, who soon decided to step in a take a few sessions.
-However, things soon grabbed his attention as he said; “Once I was in, it hooks you and grabs you and it was a really interesting place to be when I sat and spoke to Spencer about his ambitions.
+However, things soon grabbed the attention of Devereux as he said; “Once I was in, it hooks you and grabs you and it was a really interesting place to be when I sat and spoke to Spencer about his ambitions.
 It wasn’t that he wanted to win things, it was about building a football club and putting roots down somewhere.”

 In Hashtag’s first season in Non-League, Devereux guided them to a league title and promotion into the Essex Senior League.
 In the 19/20 season, the Tags were in the thick of a promotion race in the ESL before the COVID-19 pandemic hit in March as the season was voided.
 However, this current season has started and with just a little over a month played of the new season, Hashtag United are once again competing towards the top of the league.
-Not only that, the club have had a memorable and sensational run in FA Cup, reaching the 2nd Qualifying Round where it has been an excellent achievement considering it was their first time playing in the competition
+Not only that, the club have had a memorable and sensational run in the FA Cup, reaching the 2nd Qualifying Round where it has been an excellent achievement for them considering it was their first time playing in the competition.

 Speaking about the cup run, the Hashtag manager said; “I’m proud of the efforts for sure knocking out two teams from the league above and running a team from three leagues above so close and I feel we deserved to win.
 There’s a little bit of frustration from that because we are not in the next round and to be disappointed not to have beaten a team from the National League South shows how good of a run it turned out to be.”
 The Tags crashed out on penalties to National League South side Braintree Town after drawing 1-1 in a dramatic finish to the game.
 “Football swings so quickly but on the whole, the cup run can only be deemed a good cup run” said Devereux.